syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

    ~~~
    {:.prettyprint }

-2. The endpointBehaviors contain all the behaviors for an endpoint.
-You can link each endpoint to the respective behavior only using this name property.
-In the following code example "Sample.wcf.PivotGridServiceAspNetAjaxBehavior" points the PivotGridService class under the namespace Sample.wcf in PivotGridService.svc.cs which is the appropriate behavior for the endpoint.
+2. The endpointBehaviors contains all the behaviors for an endpoint.
+You can link each endpoint to the respective behavior only using the name property.
+In the following code example "Sample.wcf.PivotGridServiceAspNetAjaxBehavior" points the PivotGridService class under the namespace Sample.wcf in PivotGridService.svc.cs, the appropriate behavior for the endpoint.

    ~~~ html